Legend of the Demigods | Box Office Buz

-Gwai Choi-Chi (Linda Chung) is seemingly an ordinary girl, except that luck seems to follow her and keep her out of trouble.
-As such, she has been nicknamed, Ho Choi Mui, or "Lucky Girl".
-Unknown to her, Choi-Chi's mother, Ho Choi Ma, is in fact a magical herb.
-When an evil spirit captures Choi-Chi, her mother's secret is revealed.
-In an attempt to save her, Ho Choi Ma turns Choi-Chi into a demigod.
-As a child, Shek Kam-Dong (Benny Chan) was constantly bullied.
-Wong Dai-Sin, a wish-granting god, pities Kam-Dong and grants him extraordinary strength.
-However, with his strength, Kam-Dong has turned from victim to bully.
-An Hei (Sunny Chan) has an unusual illness; he is constantly tired and falls asleep randomly.
-Wong Tai Sin again tries to help the mortals by giving An Hei a sword possessed by a spirit (Stephen Au).
-Whenever An Hei gets in trouble, the powerful spirit of swordplay appears and fights off his enemies.
-One day, an evil wizard (Halina Tam) disturbs their quiet village and captures Ho Choi-Ma.
-Together, Choi-Chi, Kam-Dong and An Hei travel across the continent to save Ho Choi-Ma, making strange and magicial discoveries along the way.
+Gai Choi-Chi is no different from an ordinary girl, except that Lady Luck seems to smile upon her and keep her out of trouble all the time.
+She is thus nicknamed "Ho-Choi Mui" ("Lucky Girl").
+However, she does not know that her stepmother, called Ho-Choi Ma, is actually a plant spirit.
+Choi-Chi helps some deities defeat an evil spirit once and her stepmother turns her into a demigod to save her life.
+As a child, Shek Kam-Dong was constantly bullied and looked down upon, but he still remains filial to his mother and shows great respect for the gods.
+Wong Tai Sin, a wish-granting god, takes pity on Shek and grants him superhuman strength.
+However, Shek starts to abuse his new power and uses it to bully others, becoming a local tyrant in town.
+An Hei has narcolepsy, as he is always tired and falls asleep at random timings.
+Wong Tai-Sin tries to help An Hei by presenting him a magical sword that is possessed by the spirit of a warrior.
+Whenever An Hei runs into trouble, the powerful spirit will possess him and help him defeat his enemies.
+One day, an evil wizard disturbs the quiet town and captures Ho-Choi Ma.
+Gai Choi-Chi, Shek Kam-Dong and An Hei joins hands to confront the wizard and defeat her to save Ho-Choi Ma.
+They travel across the continent on their heroic quest, encountering strange and mystical events along the journey.

 View Full Cast >